yanjia1777/tp/docs/UserGuide.md

 Refer to the [Features Section](#features) below for details of each comm

-### <a name="[For users new to CLI] changingTheDirectory"></a>Changing the Directory to your Mint.jar file
+### <a name="[For users new to CLI] changingTheDirectory"></a>Changing the Directory to your tp.jar file
-1. Right-click on your Mint.jar file and select Properties.
+1. Right-click on your tp.jar file and select Properties.
 There would be a pop up with all the information.
 2. Look for the Location and copy the entire string.
 3. Go back to your Command Line Interface and enter the command `cd [paste what you copied here]`
 4. Mint is now at your service!